spray/spray/docs/project-info/contributing.rst

 If you'd like to submit a code contribution please fork the `github repository`_ and `send us pull request`_ against the ``master`` branch (or the respective release branch, depending on what version your patch is targeting).
-Please keep in mind that we might ask you to go through some iterations of discussion and refinements before merging.
+Please keep in mind that we might ask you to go through some iterations of discussion and refinements before merging and that you will need have signed a CLA first!

 .. _SBT: http://www.scala-sbt.org/